 My gnome lives in a hanging pot on the cottage wall and yesterday morning having breakfast I glanced up and spotted him.
 Next to him was a packet.
-One of those paper sacks women use to put gifts in.
+One of those paper sacks fancy shops use to put gifts in.
 String handles and a tag you can write happy birthday on.

 Ah, I thought, Annerien has left us a gift as a thank you for staying in the cottage.